44670/ntr_overlay_samples/README.md

 Display fps on both screens.

+# Clock & FPS with menu
+A configurable overlay plugin, with an ingame menu

+Press L + X + Y to open the menu, A to select an option, B to exit the menu

 # Usage
 Copy .plg files to **/plugin/game** folder in the sdcard.
 Then the overlay plugins be loaded in every games.